Ayoolisa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 <b>The file olleh will be in the working directory</b>

 File 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular filesshould not be changed

+File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory.